tranxactive/J2PAY/README.md

 * Gateway, is the top level abstract class all gateways must be inheriting this class.
 * GatewayFactory, will be responsible for returning the required gateway.
 * HTTPResponse, gateway reponse will be returning this class's object instead of plain text or json.
-* Document, Represent the json data. also will be using for posting dynamic gateway data.
+* JSONObject, Represent the json data. also will be using for posting dynamic gateway data.
 * AvailableGateways, enum contains the list of supported gateways. we will be passing this to GatewayFactory to get the desired gateway class object.

 # Example